flytbase/flytdocs/source/docs/Tutorials/FlytSim/MobileApps.rst

 #.
-IntelliJ requires JDK and the mobile platform SDK (covered in previous step) as prerequisites before starting mobile app delopment.
+Intellij Idea requires JDK 7 and the mobile platform SDK (covered in previous step) as prerequisites before starting mobile app development.
+To install JDK 7 go to the following link:
    http://docs.oracle.com/javase/7/docs/webnotes/install/index.html

 #.
 Go to the link given below to download and install Intellij Idea on your system.                                                      https://www.jetbrains.com/idea/download